sarahciston/codingcare/posts/0critintro.md

   * Zines to make counterpublics
     * >"ways of thinking digitally about information were embedded in lesbian-feminist work with paper, in the ways lesbian feminists learned computing and imagined and built networks and databases for storing and sharing information"
     >>—Cait McKinney (2020) Information Activism (Image from ONE Archives queer zine collections) [@mckinneyInformationActivismQueer2020]
+  * zines in relation to archival praxis
+  * zines in relation to form and class
+    * >>"Class is built into its format.
+A zine communicates a level of accessibility through its materials and its form. [...]
+A zine evokes a legacy of authorship that is not exclusively written by straight, cis, white men. [...]"
+    * >>@oakleyImperfectArchivingArchiving2023 "A zine is made to be disseminated to publics otherwise forgotten by hardcover books." "[...]
+The softcover book is ripe for the wear and tear of heavy use."
+  * Zines as archives of crisis & queer archives
+    * >>"evidence of queer life persists in the urgent artifacts that emerge in crisis—artifacts that arise expediently as part of efforts to advocate for slowness, care, mutuality, queer joy, pleasure, refusal, and community."
+Bad Archives, Paul Soulellis, Queer Archive Work @soulellisBadArchives2023
+    * @festivalEyeo2019Paul2019
   * Zines as living texts: "Living Books: Experiments in the Posthumanities by Janneke Adema"  @pressLivingBooksMIT

 #### Hand scale, accessibility